Fair Community Detection and Structure Learning in Heterogeneous Graphical Models: The Fair Community Detection and Graphical Models

 where $q$ and $\Psi(p,H,K)$ are defined in \eqref{eqn:rate:quant}. \item If $\min_{(i,j) \in \mc{B}} \bar{\theta}_{ij}^o \geq 2 \check{C}(\bar{\g{\theta}}^o) \sqrt{q }\rho_{1n}$, then $\wh{\g{\theta}}^o_{\mc{B}^c} =0$. \end{itemize} \end{thm}

-Theorem \ref{thm:bin} provides sufficient conditions on the quadruple $(n, p,H, K)$ and the model parameters for the FBN to succeed in consistently estimating the neighborhood of every node in the graph and communities simultaneously.
-We note that if $H=1$ (no fairness) and $K=p$ (no clustering), we recover the results of \cite{ravikumar2010high}.
+Theorem \ref{thm:bin} gives sufficient conditions on the quadruple $(n, p,H, K)$ and the model parameters for the FBN to succeed in consistently estimating the neighborhood of every node in the graph and communities simultaneously.
+In the case when $H=1$ (no fairness) and $K=p$ (no clustering), we recover the results of \cite{ravikumar2010high}.